Vauxhall Mokka review - Interior & comfort

 Equipment

-GS has a sporty look, accentuated by 18-inch alloys, and it also gets a 12-inch instrument display and 10-inch touchscreen with sat nav.
+GS has a sporty look, accentuated by 18-inch alloys and a contrasting black roof.
 Other convenience features include climate control, auto wipers and two rear USB ports, while a Sport mode includes an ‘engine sound enhancement’.

 Options